Circular Sock Knitting Machine Society Bylaws

-Contracts, documents or any instruments in writing requiring the signature of the Society, other than checks and negotiable instruments, shall be signed by any two of the President, Vice President, Secretary and Treasurer.
-Checks and negotiable instruments shall be signed as provided for by the Policies, Rules and Regulations.
-The Directors may from time to time by resolution appoint other officers on behalf of the Society to sign contracts, documents and instruments in writing.
+Contracts, documents, or any instruments in writing requiring the signature of the Society, other than checks and negotiable instruments, shall be signed by any two of the Officers.
+Checks and negotiable instruments shall be signed as provided for by the Policies, Rules, and Regulations.
+The Directors may from time to time, by resolution, appoint other Officers on behalf of the Society to sign contracts, documents, and instruments in writing.

 Section 11.01 Indemnification